 Lindén, C.-G. (2017).
 Decades of Automation in the Newsroom.
 Digital Journalism, 5, 123–140. doi: 10.1080/21670811.2016.1160791

 Thanks to my interviewees for their enthusiasm in participating in this research project and for answering all the follow-up questions I had.
 Thanks also to my PhD supervisor, Alessio Cornia, for helping me coordinate this work with my overall PhD thesis and to the Tow Center’s research director, Pete Brown, for his encouragement and valuable input.
 I’m also grateful to Mattia Peretti, JournalismAI manager at the LSE’s journalism think tank, Polis, for helping me reach out to some of the people I needed to talk to for this research project.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 765140.
+This Project was funded by the Knight News Innovation Fellowship and the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 765140.